kevinfaveri/solana-candy-factory/README.md

 Techwise, it builds on top of NextJS and TailwindCSS for the frontend (as well as Solana Labs toolchain and Serum Anchor libs for interacting with the Solana network); and Metaplex and Solana clis for deployment on the Solana network.
 It also adds Strapi as the `nft-manager` which is in reality used just as a UI for managing the JSON and PNG files.
 More details below.

+## Step-by-step tutorial

+Check out this awesome guide by @nheingit which uses this repo and teaches how to ship your own Candy Machine: https://www.quicknode.com/guides/web3-sdks/how-to-mint-an-nft-on-solana-using-candy-machine

 ## Getting Set Up

 ### Prerequisites